bcgov/public-cloud-techdocs/docs/get-started/provision-a-project-set.md

   ![ministry-provider](../images/provision-a-project-set/ministry-provider.png)

-6. Enter the [Product Owner](../get-started/bc-govs-aws-landing-zone-overview.md#key-features-of-the-product-registry-service) and [Technical Lead(s)](get-started/bc-govs-aws-landing-zone-overview.md#key-features-of-the-product-registry-service) **details** per each required field.
+6. Enter the [Product Owner](#LINK) and [Technical Lead(s)](#LINK) **details** per each required field.

     <!-- TODO: move some of this to a separate "RBAC", or "Login Application" document and link to it here -->

-- The Product Owner and Technical Lead(s) will be granted access to the 4 AWS accounts in the [Project Set](../design-build-and-deploy-an-application/deploy-an-app-to-the-aws-landing-zone.md#aws-accounts-in-your-project-set) via the Admin role
+- The Product Owner and Technical Lead(s) will be granted access to the accounts/subscriptions in the [Project Set](#LINKt) via the Admin/Owner role
-- The Admin role is attached to the AWS managed policy [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) which provides unrestricted access into AWS accounts.
-However, because we are operating under the ASEA's [guardrails](../get-started/bc-govs-aws-landing-zone-overview.md#security-guardrails) the Admin role is restricted within those bounds in all accounts in the ASEA.
-As long as the user with an Admin role is not breaching the guardrails, they will be unrestricted within the account.

   ![po-tech-lead](../images/provision-a-project-set/po-tech-leads.png)

-6. Enter your **billing number**
+7. Enter your **billing number**

-  This number should be reflected on the team's signed MoU, and is related to the expense authority funding the project.
+- This number should be reflected on the team's signed MoU, and is related to the expense authority funding the project.

   ![billing](../images/provision-a-project-set/billing.png)

-7. Enter your **estimated budgets** for the **four AWS accounts**
+8. Enter your **estimated budgets**

-- Budgets are a tool for the team to receive email billing alerts so it's important that they are accurate, however they can be updated later.
+- Budgets are a tool for the team to receive email billing alerts, so it's important that they are accurate.
+However they can be updated later.
 - You will receive a budget alert when your monthly spend has reached 50%, 80%, and 100% of your estimated monthly budget.
 This tool is intended to allow ministry teams to quickly react and control cost surges within the accounts.
 - For help estimating your budget please see the [costs and billing](https://digital.gov.bc.ca/cloud/services/public/intro/#costs) section of our introductory documentation.